 Week Eleven: Creative Work as Vocation and Holy Service

 Week Twelve: Creating an Artist’s Rule of Life

 *If you have taken a previous online version of Way of the Monk, Path of the Artist with Abbey of the Arts, you can deduct 50% off the registration fee.
-A code was sent out, if you did not receive it please let us know.
+A code has been emailed to past participants; if you did not receive it, please let us know.

 Your registration fee is nonrefundable and nontransferable.
 Because the program is online, you will have the materials available to you for future reflection even if life intervenes right now and prevents you from moving through the course during the scheduled time.
 Please consider your purchase carefully.